-The life cycle (or execution cycle) refers to the different stages that a program goes through from its start to its completion.
-This entire process is what we call the program’s execution cycle.
+The lifecycle (or execution cycle) refers to the different stages a program goes through from its start to its completion.
+The entire process is what we call the program’s execution cycle.

-The life cycle can be very simple, as in a console application,
+The lifecycle can be very simple, like in a console application,

 In this case, when we launch a program it:

-But it can become much more complex, as in the case of a mobile device application or a game running on a game engine.
+But they can become much more complex, as in the case of a mobile device application, or a game running on a game engine.

-As we can see, it is no longer as simple as start, execute, and close.
-There are various ways to terminate a program, and it can even be suspended and reactivated later.
+As we can see, it’s no longer as simple as start, run, and close.
+There are various ways to end a program, and it can even be suspended and resumed later.

 The Role of the Operating System

-During the life cycle of a program, the operating system (OS) plays a fundamental role at each stage, (and when I say OS we should think “whatever we are using to run our program”).
+During a program’s lifecycle, the operating system (OS) plays a fundamental role at each stage, (and when I say OS we should think “whatever we are using to run our program”).

-In the simplest machines (like an Arduino) the “OS” is simply a bootloader that launches the program we have executed.
+On simpler machines (like an Arduino) the “OS” is simply a bootloader that launches the program we’ve run.
 Other more complex machines use lightweight operating systems like FreeRTOS.

-If we talk about computers or mobiles, we will have OSs like Windows, or Linux, or Android, (or whatever it is).
-Even if we are running a game engine, this will be an additional layer of software between our program and the hardware.
+If we’re talking about computers or mobiles, we have OSes like Windows, or Linux, or Android, (or whichever).
+Even if we are running a game engine, this will be an additional software layer between our program and the hardware.

-In any case, our program will run “on top” of several layers of software (the topic is quite complex and we won’t go into more details today).
+In any case, our program is going to run “on top” of several layers of software (the topic is quite complex and we won’t go into more details today).

-But it is important for you to know when the execution life of your program starts, how it executes, and when it ends.
+But it is important for you to know when your program’s execution life begins, how it runs, and when it ends.

 Entry Point